Movatterモバイル変換

 TheNueva Planta decrees (Spanish:Decretos de Nueva Planta,Catalan:Decrets de Nova Planta, English:"Decrees of the New Plant")[a] were a number ofdecrees signed between 1707 and 1716 byPhilip V, the firstBourbonKing of Spain, during and shortly after the end of theWar of the Spanish Succession by theTreaty of Utrecht.

-The Decrees put an end to the existence of the realms of theCrown of Aragon (Aragon,Catalonia,Valencia andMajorca) as separate entities within a composite monarchy and incorporated them into theCrown of Castile, thus abolishing the political differences of the two crowns and essentially establishing theKingdom of Spain as a French-styleabsolute monarchy and acentralized state in the pre-liberal sense.
+The Decrees put an end to the existence of the realms of theCrown of Aragon (Aragon,Catalonia,Valencia andMajorca) as separate states within a composite monarchy and incorporated them into theCrown of Castile, thus abolishing the political differences of the two crowns and essentially establishing theKingdom of Spain as a French-styleabsolute monarchy and acentralized state in the pre-liberal sense.

 Historical context